WHY WOMEN?

 Kasese, Uganda

-In communities that have historically seen a gender divide in restoration efforts, focussing on gender equity and women’s participation can change lives.
+In communities historically divided by gender in restoration efforts, focusing on gender equity and women’s participation is changing lives.

-Kamalha Annet from Alpha Women Empowerment Initiative (AWEI), one of our restoration partners, shared, “Women will be able to gain more skills.
+Kamalha Annet, from Alpha Women Empowerment Initiative (AWEI), shares: “Women will be able to gain more skills.
 For example, when we’re in the field with some of the farmers, men are supposed to be the ones to plant trees.
-But nowadays, we are training the women to know how to plant them.
-If someone is a widow, you can train them and learn how to plant trees, not necessarily that men are supposed to be the ones to plant trees.”.
+But nowadays, we are training the women to know how to plant them.”

 GENDER EQUITY OR GENDER EQUALITY?